Determining evolutionary equations from a single passive boundary observation: Joint recovery of piecewise configurations

 Moreover, \eqref{eq local cauchy} gives

-We next record the Lipschitz free-boundary regularity input used for the real-valued equation \eqref{eq Im F-Ftilde}.
-It upgrades the Lipschitz boundary patch to a \(C^1\) free boundary and gives \(C^2\) regularity of \(W\), which will be needed in the higher-regularity contradiction below.
+We next record the local free-boundary inputs used below.
+The first lemma gives the local \(C^{1,1}\) regularity and the one-sidedness.
+The second lemma is the Caffarelli-type step, which upgrades the local free boundary to a \(C^1\) boundary and gives \(C^2\) regularity of the solution.
+The third lemma is the Kinderlehrer--Nirenberg higher-regularity step.